eshwarRA/eshwarra.github.io/_posts/2025-08-10-The-Shaivite-Anthem-of-the-Vaishnavite-State.md

 ---
 title: "The Vaisnavite State's Shaivite Anthem"
-excerpt: "Travancore, its Anthem, and the Cheras"
+excerpt: "Travancore and the story of its Anthem"
 layout: single
 author_profile: true
 read_time: true